FreeRCT/FreeRCT/doc/data_format.rst

   59+s      4       1-      Entrance fee.
   63+s      4       1-      Monthly cost of having the ride.
   67+s      4       1-      Additional monthly cost of having an opened ride.
+  71+s      4       2-      Number of guests that can use the ride at the same time.
+  75+s      4       2-      Duration of the ride's idle phase in milliseconds.
+  79+s      4       2-      Total duration of the ride's working phase in milliseconds.
-  71+s      4       1-      Text of the ride (reference to a TEXT block).
+  83+s      4       1-      Text of the ride (reference to a TEXT block).
-  75+s                      Total length.
+  87+s                      Total length.
 =========  ======  =======  ===================================================================================

 Version history
 ...............

 - 1 (20210126) Initial version.
+- 2 (20210201) Added timing of phases and ride capacity.

 Build direction arrows